Agris Helmet

 It is a masterpiece of Celtic art, and would probably have been used for display rather than worn in battle.

 The helmet consists of an iron cap completely covered with bands of bronze.

 The bronze is in turn covered with unusually pure gold leaf, with embedded coral decorations attached using silver rivets.

 One of the cheek guards was also found and has similar materials and designs.

-The helmet is mostly decorated in early Celtic patterns but there are later Celtic motifs and signs of Etruscan or Greek influence.
+The helmet is mostly decorated in early Celtic patterns but there are later Celtic motifs and signs of Greek influence.

 The quality of the gold indicates that the helmet may well have been made locally in the Atlantic region.

 Discovery

 The Agris helmet was found in a cave near Angoulême in 1981.

 The Perrats cave had been known for just over a week when cavers found two contiguous parts of the front of the helmet on 9–10 May 1981.

 The fragments were on a cone of debris thrown out from a badger burrow in the cave's main chamber.

 An excavation team was quickly formed to search the site.
 They found scraps of gold leaf, two fragments that joined to form a larger triangular piece, and then the helmet itself, which was well-preserved other than the part that had been torn off by the badgers.

 The site shows signs of having been occupied from the Bronze Age through the Iron Age, the Gallo-Roman period and into the Middle Ages.

 The entrance collapsed and closed the cave in the 13th or 14th century AD.

 At the time of discovery almost all the parts of the helmet had been disturbed by burrowing animals.

 In 1983, the cheek guard and three fragments of ornamentation from the side of the helmet were discovered during excavations.

 Other fragments were found in 1986, including the base of the helmet's crest, several meters from where the helmet had been found.

 They seem to have been carried there accidentally, either by people or by badgers.

 The second cheek guard and the ornamentation of the summit of the helmet have not been found.

 The government bought the found objects from the owner of the land.

 The helmet was restored by Laszlo von Lehóczky at the Romano-Germanic Central Museum (Mainz).

 It is now held by the Musée d'Angoulême in Angoulême, France.

 The helmet is considered one of the masterpieces of Celtic art and has been featured in several international exhibitions.

 It has even formed the basis for a graphic novel, Le casque d'Agris (2005).